KillerTwinkie7/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-I used Blackbox AI to help with part 1 of the assignment, and was pretty reliant on resources from class on setting up part two (along with some AI help).
+I used Blackbox AI to help with part 1 of the assignment.
+For part 2, the majority of it was me copying and pasting code from part 1, while making some modifications to align with the assignment requests.